Wisconsin Badgers women's volleyball: All-Americans

-In all, Wisconsin has 29 total AVCA All-Americans, including five first team All-Americans.
+In all, Wisconsin has 30 total AVCA All-Americans, including six first team All-Americans.
 Among these five, Dana Rettke is the nation's only ever five-time first team All-American, largely due to the NCAA's decision not to count the 2020–21 school year, heavily disrupted by COVID-19, against the college eligibility of any women's volleyball player.